Farouk Janeman

 Mohammed Farouk Bhamji (Janeman) (17 February 1953 – 27 September 2013) was a Fijian football player and coach.

+Career

 A forward, Janeman was a star soccer player representing the premier Fiji Football Association team of Ba in the 1970s.
 After his retirement as a player, he took up coaching, and led a number of district and national sides.
 In the 2006 elections Janeman contested the Ba West Indian Communal Constituency as a National Federation Party candidate and obtained only 10.51% of the votes.